burke-software/django-mass-edit/README.md

 If you want to take on improving the project let me know by opening an issue.

 New maintainers welcome.
 I (bufke) will only be providing minimal support to keep the project running on modern versions of Django.
 Open an issue if you are interested.

-# Changelog

-3.0 - Use sessions instead of GET params for id passing.
-Started using git tags for nicer release tracking.

-2.6 - Added Django 1.10 support